bitfwdcommunity/Blockathon/README.md

 * [Open Data Hackathon How to Guide](https://docs.google.com/document/d/1fBuisDTIiBAz9u2tr7sgv6GdDLOV_aHbafjqHXSkNB0/edit)
 * [The Hack Day Manifesto](http://hackdaymanifesto.com/)

+* Links to all the below points (Prizes / Format / etc...)

 The Ultimate Guide to your own Blockathon is licensed [Creative Commons](http://creativecommons.org/licenses/by/3.0/deed.en_US) to keep alignment with contributors and a healthier global hackathon community.

 # Overview